 Your Tenant Rights in Los Angeles

 California law provides strong protections for renters.
-Know your rights.
+Know your rights and defend your home.

 LA Rent Stabilization Ordinance (RSO)

-If you live in a rent-controlled building in Los Angeles, you have additional protections:
+If you live in a rent-controlled building in Los Angeles, you have additional protections beyond state law.
+The RSO was enacted in 1979 to protect tenants from excessive rent increases and arbitrary evictions:

 • Just Cause Required - Landlords cannot evict without a valid legal reason